About Us

 Summary

-Nashoba Brooks School seeks an Associate Preschool Teacher for the 2025-2026 school year.
+Nashoba Brooks School seeks an Associate Preschool and Extended Day Teacher for the 2026-2027 school year.
 This is a full-time position in our multi-aged Preschool program.
-The associate preschool teacher supports the morning preschool program by partnering with a lead teacher in a classroom.
-During the afternoon, the associate preschool teacher supports the extended day program.
+The Associate Preschool and Extended Day Teacher supports the morning preschool program by partnering with a lead teacher in a classroom.
+During the afternoon, the Associate Preschool and Extended Day Teacher supports the extended day program.
 Candidates for this position will demonstrate a passion for teaching young children, as well as a deep understanding of the social, emotional, intellectual and physical development of 3- and 4-year-olds.
 The successful candidate will possess the desire to work in a dynamic, student-centered school committed to continuous learning and excellence in 21st century education.
 A teacher at Nashoba Brooks models the mission of the School and creates student-centered, mission-driven learning environments for students.

 Responsibilities